3dvconf/3dvconf.github.io/2025/call-for-nectar-track.md

 - Each presenter might be paired with a mentor who will provide personalized feedback during the session.

 #### How to Apply
-Applicants must complete this [form](https://forms.gle/3CmhNbD8WgKhHmqA9) and provide a one-page abstract (with an optional second page for figures, excluding references) describing their research or emerging ideas by **January 15, 2025**.
+Applicants must complete this [form](https://forms.gle/3CmhNbD8WgKhHmqA9) and provide a one-page abstract (with an optional second page for figures, excluding references) describing their research or emerging ideas by **February 15, 2025**.
 Submissions will be evaluated by a dedicated committee based on originality, feasibility, and potential impact.
 All participants must present their ideas **in-person** at 3DV 2025.

 ### Important Dates

 - **Applications Open**: December 15, 2024
-- **Application Deadline**: January 15, 2025
+- **Application Deadline**: ~~January 15, 2025~~ February 15, 2025

 ### Contact